mitap45/jm-warehouse-api/README.md

 - Cancel Order

 > Default username and passwords can be found in SampleUsers.txt file
-> All sample requests and responses can be found in WarehouseApi.postman_collection.json file
+> All sample requests and responses can be found in WarehouseApi.postman_collection.json and SampleRequests.txt file

 # Installation